Merkel-Trump G7 face-off photo headed for history books - Journal du Cameroun

 Germany, Europe’s top economy, finds itself in the sights of the US president due to its large trade surplus and defence spending criticised as too low by NATO.

-Merkel acknowledged in the interview that the moment had arrived for Germany and Europe to rethink their role in the world.
+Merkel acknowledged that the moment had arrived for Germany and Europe to rethink their role in the world.

-The European Union must develop “a joint strategic culture”, she added, “otherwise Europe will be ground up in a world with very strong poles” of power elsewhere.
+The European Union must develop “a joint strategic culture”, she said, “otherwise Europe will be ground up in a world with very strong poles” of power elsewhere.